byu-cpe/ecen520_student/resources/coding_standard.md

     * A short comment is required for every module instantiated in your design
     * A short comment is required for every generate statement in your design
   * **Magic Numbers**
     * Do not use "Magic Numbers" embedded in your code.
-Instead, define a constant with a meaningful name and use the constant.
+If a number in your code has a meaning, define a constant or localparam with an appropriate name that conveys the meaning and use the constant.
 Exceptions to this include the following:
-       * Using the constant '1' or '0'.
+       * Using the constant '1' or '0' (including incrementing “+1” and decrementing  or “-1”, which is common and sufficiently clear on its own)
        * Using constants with a delay value (i.e., #10)
+       * Fixed port widths (i.e. [7:0]).
+If the port widths are parameterizable then constant variables should be used.
+       * Other situations where the meaning of a fixed constant is very clear and the use of a named constant will only clutter the code.
+Follow your instinct: if you provide reasonable justification in an acompanying comment, you will not lose points for your choice as a designer to not use a named constant.
   * **Formatting**
     * Indentation.
 Your module should be properly formatted such that the indentation matches the proper scope.
     * Sometimes editors will insert a mix of tabs/spaces.
 Make sure that your code is properly indented when viewed within GitHub